 Taking a bath or a shower is a risky venture for an aging person.
 When there are no grab bars, it is easy as one-two-three to slip and fall into the bathtub or onto the tiles.
 Depending on whether you or your aging parents are using bathtub or shower, here are a few quick fixes:

 - A rubber suction-grip mat is an ideal option if your parent is still vital, but you want to prevent any accidents in the bathroom.
 The adhesive nonskid tape is an alternative to a rubber mat, making your bathroom slip-free.

-- If you have a shower with a curtain, things can get very risky for a senior who loses their balance easy.
+- If you have a shower bathroom blinds and curtains, things can get very risky for a senior who loses their balance easy.
 Installing a bolt-mounted curtain road will save the day here, as you can grab the shower curtain and prevent falls.

 - Struggling with balance, having mobility issues, or suffering from reduced coordination makes it extremely hard to use regular bathtub or shower, even with add-ons we suggested above.
 The best option for a senior dealing with a more serious condition is a walk-in tub.
 Walk-in tubs are multiple-beneficiary for the elderly, as they have a much lower threshold, built-in seat, slip-resistant bottom, handrails.
 One of the best walk-in tubs comes with additional safety and convenience features, such as water jets and bubble air jets.

 Never underestimate the importance of good lighting in your bathroom.
 Elderly with vision impairments or falling eyesight are more prone to slipping in the bathroom, especially when the room is dark.
 A plug-in nightlight turns on automatically when someone enters the bathroom, while the highest wattage bulbs can be as good, a bit cheaper alternative.